[PROJECT] A Dozen Chargers in the Lab

 Testing Setup

-As it turns out, testing USB C cables is a little complex.
+Testing USB C chargers is a little complex.
 Modern chargers rely on the USB C Power Delivery (PD) standard, which generally specifies five voltages they can choose from: 5V, 9V, 12V, 15V, 20V.
 There are modern variants of this that complicate things even more, such as Programmable Power Supply (PPS) and Adjustable Voltage Supply (AVS), but I won’t get into those.
-For this project, I just tested chargers according to the USB C PD spec.
-USB C PD also specifies that devices should be within +/- 5% of their advertised voltage in order to achieve certification (this is oversimplifying, but the general rule).
+For this project, we only looked at chargers according to the USB C PD spec.
+USB C PD also specifies that devices should be within +/- 5% of their advertised voltage in order to achieve certification (this is oversimplifying, but the general rule), so we followed that rule when rating them.

-With this in mind, my setup consisted of a few different pieces:
+With this in mind, our setup consisted of a few different pieces:

 - An oscilloscope, specifically the Rigol DS1054Z